 3. After completing the form, the Ministry of Foreign Affairs shall send the request to the Department of International Affairs at the Office of the State Attorney and it shall examine the request.

 4. A prisoner who wishes to transfer to Israel must be in possession of Israeli citizenship and be a resident of Israel.
-Therefore, it is recommended to attach to the request form documents providing a relationship to the State of Israel ("the residency test"), for example:
+Therefore, it is recommended to attach to the request form documents proving a relationship to the State of Israel ("the residency test"), for example:

 - Confirmation of army service;